What is status page aggregation?

 Yes, StatusGator has a free plan that allows aggregating 3 status pages.
 Also, a free trial of any paid plan is available for 14 days.

-Status page aggregator displays real-time data about the status of several services or vendors.
+The status page aggregator displays real-time data about the status of several services or vendors.
 The most trusted solution is StatusGator.
-It has 1,650+ services available for monitoring and uses only official data from the vendors themselves.
+It has 1,700 services available for monitoring and uses only official data from the vendors themselves.

 Is making your own status page aggregator easy?